tzero86/lameScan/README.md

 ![](https://i.imgur.com/5IdZKc8.png)

-I've decided to start playing with Python3 again, and been putting a bits and pieces of what I lean into creating this basic example of a port scanner.
+I've decided to start playing with Python3 again, and been putting bits and pieces of what I learn into creating this basic example of a port scanner.

 ## Features